Marinus Willett: American Revolutionary War

 After news of the Battles of Lexington and Concord reached New York City on April 23, 1775, Willett and a group of fellow Patriots broke into the city arsenal and plundered its contents.
-When British forces stationed in the city attempted to load a convoy of military supplies onto the Asia on June 6, he led a crowd which confiscated the convoy.
+When British forces stationed in the city attempted to load a convoy of military supplies onto the Asia on June 6, he led a crowd which confiscated the convoy, called the Broad Street Incident.
 On June 20, Willett was involved in a Patriot raid on a British storehouse in Turtle Bay, Manhattan.

 On June 28, 1775, Willett enlisted in the 1st New York Regiment of the Continental Army's New York Line at the rank of captain; the regiment was led by Alexander McDougall.
 Six weeks later, the regiment took part in Richard Montgomery's failed invasion of British-held Quebec, including the Battle of Quebec on December 31, 1775.
 After returning to New York City, Willett fought against the British in the Battle of Long Island on August 26, 1776.

-Willett enlisted in the 3rd New York Regiment at the rank of lieutenant-colonel in mid-1776.
-Serving as Peter Gansevoort's aide-de-camp in the New York Highlands, Willett arrived at the now-abandoned Fort Stanwix in late-1777, renovating it and hastily establishing a garrison.
+Willett enlisted in the 3rd New York Regiment at the rank of lieutenant-colonel in mid-1776 and was stationed in the New York Highlands.
+Serving at Fort Independence, on March 24, 1777, Willett led a successful counterattack against British forces in what was became known as the Van Cortlandtville Skirmish.
+Serving as Peter Gansevoort's aide-de-camp, Willett arrived at the now-abandoned Fort Stanwix in late 1777, renovating it and hastily establishing a garrison.
 On August 6, 1777, Willett led a successful raid on the camps of Barry St. Leger and Sir John Johnson, capturing large quantities of supplies and military intelligence.

 In June 1778, as his regiment was stationed at Fort Stanwix, Willett received permission from Gansevoort to join an army commanded by George Washington, participating in the Battle of Monmouth on June 28.
 Willett then participated in an expedition led by Goose Van Schaick against the Onondaga in April 1778 before returning to his regiment and seeing action in the Sullivan Expedition against British-allied Iroquois in May 1779.

 Willett was made colonel of the 5th New York Regiment in early 1780, serving in the regiment until January 1, 1781, when it was disbanded.
 In April 1781, he was appointed as colonel of the Tryon County militia, with whom Willett secured a victory over a British-Indian force at Johnstown on October 25.
 After leading an aborted attempted to capture Fort Ontario, Willett's men disbanded themselves in 1783, bringing his military career to an end.